akekesi/Connect4/README.md

 ## Description
 🚧 This project is a work in progress.
 Some features may be incomplete, untested, or lacking full documentation. 🚧

 This project was initially developed as an assignment for the [TU Berlin Programming Project in Python [WiSe 2024/25]](https://isis.tu-berlin.de/course/view.php?id=40758).
-In this project, [Connect4](https://en.wikipedia.org/wiki/Connect_Four) is implemented using fundamental concepts of "software carpentry," including:
+In this project, [Connect4](https://en.wikipedia.org/wiki/Connect_Four) is implemented using fundamental concepts of "software carpentry", including:
 - Use of a version control system, such as Git
 - Test-driven development
 - Documentation